Leung Man-tao: Life and education

+Media career

+Leung started his media career in Hong Kong in the late 1990s, as a TV program host, guest speaker, and a columnist for newspaper and magazines.

 In 1998, Leung hosted Teacup in a Storm in Metro Broadcast Corporation.

-In 1999, Leung joined the Phoenix Television and began attending Qiangqiang Sanrenxing (also referred to as Behind the Headlines with Wentao) hosted by Dou Wentao since that year.
+In 1999, Leung joined the Phoenix Television and became a frequent guest speaker on talk show Behind the Headlines with Wentao (锵锵三人行) hosted by Dou Wentao until its abrupt cancellation in 2017.